AdobeDocs/experience-platform.en/help/hygiene/api/ttl.md

 At any time before the dataset-delete is actually initiated, you can cancel the TTL or modify its trigger time.
 After cancelling a TTL, you can reopen it by setting a new expiry.

 Once the dataset deletion is initiated, its TTL will be marked as `executing`, and it may not be further altered.
-The dataset itself may be recoverable for up to seven days, but only through a manual process initiated through a customer service request.
+The dataset itself may be recoverable for up to seven days, but only through a manual process initiated through an Adobe service request.

 ## Getting started